 There are two ways to ask the court to reconsider the payments:

 This process allows you to ask the court to review the payments you were told to make to the CCJ and change them if they’re too high.
 This is free to apply for, but is only available if the following conditions are met:

 - The CCJ was a ‘judgment after determination’ – this will be stated on the judgment letter.
 This means you returned your paperwork on time, the creditor refused your offer and the court made a decision or ‘determination’ about the rate of payment

 - Your application for redetermination is received by the court no later than 16 days from the date of judgment on the CCJ judgment letter

 You apply for redetermination by writing to the court and enclosing a copy of your budget showing the amount you can pay.
-We have an redetermination example letter you can use to do this and we can help you make a budget.
+We have a redetermination example letter you can use to do this, and we can help you make a budget.

 If your original CCJ payment was decided by a court officer, when you apply for redetermination a District Judge will review your case and decide what the rate of payment should be, usually without a hearing.

 But if the original CCJ payment was decided by a District Judge, you’ll be asked to attend your local County Court hearing centre for a hearing to decide the new rate of payment.

 If original CCJ payments were decided by a District Judge at a hearing, you won’t be able to apply for free redetermination.
 This doesn’t happen often because most CCJs are decided by court officers with no hearing.

 This process asks the court to change the instalments if they’re too high.